ktorio/ktor-samples/app/youkube/README.md

 # Youkube

-Video upload/view application written with Ktor.
+Video upload/view application written with Ktor using `kotlinx.html` for rendering and experimental locations feature.